 One cup of eggnog on average contains 340 calories, 21 grams of sugar and 56 percent of the daily recommended maximum of artery-clogging saturated fat.
 If you’re a heavy cream fan, know that it adds 50 extra calories per tablespoon.
 If you like your eggnog spiked, add about 150 calories per 1 1/2 fluid ounces.
 When all is said and done, you’re talking more like over 500 calories a drink.

-Ribs just scream calories, with one serving of prime rib (about six to eight ribs) providing over 1,600 calories.
-Many folks can easily down six ribs, but let’s not forget the additional calories that will be consumed from the rest of the food on the table.
+Many holiday recipes call for 1 pound of prime rib per person, which can easily rack up over 700 calories and 15 grams of saturated fat.
+But let’s not forget the additional calories that will be consumed from the rest of the food on the table.

 Three ounces of bone-in glazed ham contains about 190 calories and 11 grams of fat.
 A typical serving of ham recommends 1-pound servings per person, which ups the calories to 760 and grams of fat to 44.
 As traditional hams are smoked or cured, the sodium levels also are very high, with 1 pound containing about 4,300 milligrams, which is about double the recommended daily maximum.